Explore Intriguing 15+ Vanuatu Facts: What You Need to Know

 Mount Tabwemasana

-Mount Tabwemasana – Image From Seal-Superyachts.com
+Mount Tabwemasana – Image From Seal-superyachts.com

 Mount Tabwemasana is the tallest mountain in Vanuatu and ranks among the highest peaks in the Pacific region.
 Standing at 1,879 meters (6,165 feet), it rises significantly above the nearby mountains and offers stunning vistas towards the Coral Sea to the east.
 Situated on the remote western shore of Espiritu Santo island, Mount Tabwemasana features two summits, and local legends suggest that these peaks, representing male and female, unite in an embrace during the night.